dimkouv/protonmail-cli/README.md

 `settings.py`.
 The global argument `--credential` allow you to set the file path of this config file.
 This would allow better security by allowing each user of a multi-users machine to keep their credentials inside their home folder.

+If user credentials are not specified in `settings.py` or `credentials file` then cli prompts you to type them.

 Example usage of separate credentials file
 ```ini